tylerchang23/ratemyprof/README.md

 ***What do students look for in a good professor?***

-When I finished the previous section, I wanted to dive deeper into *what makes a professor "good"*
+When I finished the previous section, I wanted to dive deeper into *what makes a professor "good"* at my school.
+The first task was to define "good."

+- Insert normal dist here -

+After determining the **distribution of overall quality was approximately normal**, I classified **all professors who had an overall quality that was one standard deviation more than the mean (3.75) to be "good"** The "cutoff" to be a good professor was an overall quality of **4.45**.